 - Determine the length of the pendulum.
 For example, it can be equal to 2 m.

-- Decide what is the acceleration of gravity.
-We will use the Earthly value of 9.80665 m/s^2, but feel free to check how the pendulum would behave on other planets.
+- Decide a value for the acceleration of gravity.
+We will use the Earthly figure of 9.80665 m/s², but feel free to check how the pendulum would behave on other planets.

 - Calculate the period of oscillations according to the formula above: